xinwang-cdut/xinwang-cdut.github.io/_news/announcement_1.md

 related_posts: false
 ---

 Today, Prof. Simon Loew and Dr. Radhika Vidanage De Silva from ETH Zürich joined our team for an in-depth exchange on cold-region hazard chains.
-The session unfolded as follows:

 ---